-FAQ: What are the federal, Maryland, D.C., and Virginia estate and gift tax exemptions for 2022?
+FAQ: What are the federal, Maryland and the District of Columbia’s estate tax exemption for 2022?

 What is the federal estate and gift tax exemption for 2022?